Proof of Kitaev determinant trivialization conjecture: Introduction

 More than fifteen years after Kitaev's paper \cite{Kitaev} appeared, some progress was made in \cite{EF}, where Theorem \ref{thm:Kitaev.vanishing} was proved under the extra assumption that $(U^*-\mathbf{1})(V-\mathbf{1})$ and $(V-\mathbf{1})(U^*-\mathbf{1})$ are also trace class.
 Borel functional calculus played a key role in \cite{EF}, and it is unclear whether the techniques there can be improved to address the full \emph{adjoint-free} Theorem \ref{thm:Kitaev.vanishing}.
 Nevertheless, the result of \cite{EF} shows that there are no easy counterexamples to Theorem \ref{thm:Kitaev.vanishing}.

 Our approach to Theorem \ref{thm:Kitaev.vanishing} is completely different, and we believe that it gets to the heart of the problem.
 Our proof is presented in Section \ref{sec:proof}, and comprises two main steps, both of which use the Kitaev condition \eqref{eqn:Kitaev.class} in crucial ways. \begin{enumerate} \item An \emph{algebraic} step, Prop.~\ref{prop:algebraic.step}, simplifies $\det(UVU^{-1}V^{-1})$ to $\det(E_1E_2E_1^{-1}E_2^{-1})$, where $E_1,E_2$ are so-called elementary matrices.
 This is the most novel part of the proof.
 Experts in algebraic $K$-theory may notice that the abstract concept of Steinberg symbols in $K_2$-theory is guiding our manipulations.
-We choose to keep the presentation concrete, and defer the $K$-theoretic interpretation to Section \ref{sec:K.perspective}. \item An \emph{analytic} step computes $\det(E_1E_2E_1^{-1}E_2^{-1})=1$ using a formula of Pincus--Helton--Howe (Eq.~\eqref{eqn:HH.formula}), and Lidskii's trace theorem \cite{Lidskii}. \end{enumerate} Finally, the physical context for Theorem \ref{thm:Kitaev.vanishing} is discussed in Section \ref{sec:quantized.traces}.
+We choose to keep the presentation concrete, and defer the $K$-theoretic interpretation to Section \ref{sec:K.perspective}. \item An \emph{analytic} step computes $\det(E_1E_2E_1^{-1}E_2^{-1})=1$ using a formula of Pincus--Helton--Howe and Lidskii's trace theorem. \end{enumerate} As the algebraic step involves a longer technical computation, we will first present the short analytic step, assuming the validity of the algebraic step, then complete the proof by justifying the latter assumption.